 Pre-existing Conditions

-Declaring pre-existing medical conditions may increase your premium or require medical screening.
-Failing to disclose conditions can void your entire policy.
-Given Japan's high medical costs, accurate disclosure is particularly important.
+Declaring pre-existing medical conditions may increase your premium or trigger additional screening.
+Failing to disclose a condition can void your entire policy, which is a particularly costly gamble given how expensive Japanese hospitals are.

 ๐Ÿ“‹